adrianmartir/adrianmartir.github.io/_posts/2019-02-22-first-steps.md

 A way to get more reasonably distributed time series data would be for example by looking at $p(t) / p(t-1)$, because it shows whether the price increased or decreased independently of how high the price currently is.
 This gives you distribution, where the mean is almost always roughly 0, so at least the mean of the distribution stays the same.
 Now another common transformation to apply to time series data would be to take $log(p(t) / p(t-1)$)(*logarithmic returns*), because in this space the multiplication of two return values(ie. computing the total return) corresponds to addition, and addition is much nicer.
 For example an asset always growing at a constant rate would have a price graph of an exponential function, but if we take the logarithm, it is a linear function, which seems more reasonable.

-Now [using only one feature]({{ site.url }}{{ site.baseurl }}/notebooks/first_steps.html), the log returns of the last time period and slapping a logistic regression on top of that variable, you get a suprising **AUC of 0.538** and an accuracy of 52.2%.
+Now [using only one feature]({{ site.url }}{{ site.baseurl }}/notebooks/first_steps.html), the log returns of the last time period and slapping a logistic regression on top of that variable, you get a surprising **AUC of 0.538** and an accuracy of 52.2%.

-If you start [shifting features around]({{ site.url }}{{ site.baseurl }}/notebooks/first_steps.html)(including features from timesteps t-1,..,t-k at time t) and apply a logistic regressiong, you can increase your performance to an **AUC of 0.541**.
+If you start [shifting features around]({{ site.url }}{{ site.baseurl }}/notebooks/first_steps.html)(including features from timesteps t-1,..,t-k at time t) and apply a logistic regression, you can increase your performance to an **AUC of 0.541**.
 Gradient boosting on the same features yields slightly better performance.
 The thing is: the training AUC is around 0.64, which shows that we are overfitting.
 The pattern hidden in this data(assuming it exists, lol) is to complex to bruteforce with a lightgbm(quite a complex model), since there is not enough data.
 To improve our model, we have a few options:

 * Find smarter features
 * Actually get more data